 How many sessions of executive coaching do clients have?
 And how does it take place?

-The number of sessions varies depending on what a client and their organisation wants them to get from their coaching but typically, to create lasting change, it’s 10 to 12 hours of time, taken either an hour at a time or alternating between 1.5 hour and 30 minute sessions.
+The number of sessions varies depending on what a client and their organisation wants them to get from their coaching but typically, to create lasting change, it’s 8.5 to 10.5 hours of time (to include a 1.5 hour induction session).

 At the start of the sessions, we discuss what will work best for the client.
 And if someone wants to work on a very specific topic which might need fewer sessions then that can be discussed too.